 Run many channels.
 Paste a link and ChannelHelm matches the right brand from the channel — falling back to the website domain.

 Configurable LLM providers: OpenAI, Anthropic, OpenRouter, Ollama, LM Studio, OpenClaw, or the local Codex CLI — per task or as a default.
+Image providers too (Runware) for AI thumbnails.

 A four-layer progress indicator shows exactly what's done and what's still generating.
 Partially-ready is a first-class state.